PavelRabek/bsctest/README.md

 Instructions:
 - Java version 8 is needed to run this test application.
 - Project uses maven to build and optionaly run the application.
-- You can build the application by typing the following command into console:
+- You can build the application by typing the following command into console (tests are performed too):
   - `mvn package`
 - You can run the application either by maven or by typical java command line statement:
   - `mvn exec:java -D"exec.mainClass"="com.bsc.App"`